zdTang/react-hooks-in-action-mike-Learn/MikeNotes.md

 # Custom provider

 read the examples on the book Page 210, to understand the what is in the nutshell of the custom provider

+# Using seperate context for a state and its updater function-P215

+1, Before, we pass a {xx,xx}
+2, Now, we pass only a single value. so that we need fix those useStore expression